Maronato/vue-toastification/README.md

 It must return the modified toast props, or `false` to discard the toast.

-Example implementation of a *preventDuplicates* feature, which prevent toasts of the same type from appearing simultaneously:
+Example implementation of a *preventDuplicates* feature, which prevents toasts of the same type from appearing simultaneously:
 ```js
 // App.js